mdn/content/files/en-us/web/javascript/reference/statements/const/index.md

 properties of the {{domxref("window")}} object, unlike {{jsxref("Statements/var", "var")}} variables.

 An initializer for a constant is required.
-You must specify its value in the same statement in which it's declared.
+You must specify its value in the same declaration.
 (This makes sense, given that it can't be changed later.)

 The **`const` declaration** creates a read-only reference to a value.
 It does **not** mean the value it holds is immutable—just that the